binerogroup/documentation/networking/openvpn.rst

 :guilabel:`Connect`.

+.. _openvpn-unique-credentials:

 Configuring pfSense to use separate credentials per user
 --------------------------------------------------------
 Open :menuselection:`VPN --> OpenVPN` in pfSense WebUI and click the pen symbol under the :guilabel:`Actions` column in the server list.
-If you want each user to have to enter a username and password in addition to authenticating with unique certificates, you may change the :guilabel:`Server mode` setting to :guilabel:`"Remote Access ( SSL/TLS + User Auth )`.
+If you want each user to have to enter a username and password in addition to authenticating with unique certificates, you may change the :guilabel:`Server mode` setting to :guilabel:`Remote Access ( SSL/TLS + User Auth )`.
 Scroll down to :guilabel:`Duplicate Connection` and disable it if you only want to allow one simultaneous connection per user.
 Click :guilabel:`Save`.

 Now you may create some users my opening :menuselection:`System --> User Manager`.
-Click :guilabel:`Add` and enter an appropriate username and password (these will only matter for OpenVPN authentication if the "User Auth" was added to the Server Mode above) to create a user certificate" and enter the username as :guilabel:`Descriptive name`.
+Click :guilabel:`Add` and enter an appropriate username and password (these will only matter for OpenVPN authentication if "User Auth" was added to the Server Mode above) to create a user certificate and enter the username as :guilabel:`Descriptive name`.
-The defaults for :guilabel:`Key type` and :guilabel:`Digest Algorithm` are acceptable but we recommend setting :guilabel:`Key type` to "ECDSA" / "secp384r1" and :guilabel:`Digest Algorithm` to "sha384" for increased security and performance.
+The defaults for :guilabel:`Key type` and :guilabel:`Digest Algorithm` are acceptable but we recommend setting :guilabel:`Key type` to ``ECDSA`` / ``secp384r1`` and :guilabel:`Digest Algorithm` to ``sha384`` for increased security and performance.

 The new user configuration(s) can now be downloaded from the :guilabel:`Client Export` page, see :ref:`Deployment <openvpn-client-export>`.